Last Updated on April 9, 2022 by Rei Garnet

 If there’s one thing rabbits would go crazy for, it’s sugary treats.
 I remember one time my rabbits, Tyr and Freya, ate half the oranges I accidentally dropped on the floor!

-If I didn’t notice the missing orange those two would probably finish the whole thing!
-That’s how much rabbit loves sugary treats like oranges.
+If I didn’t notice the missing orange, those two would probably finish the whole thing!
+That’s how much rabbits love sugary treats like oranges.

-That’s why we, rabbit owners, should be careful with treats because our babies love them too much.
-As we know too many treats are bad for rabbits.
+That’s why we, as rabbit owners, should be careful with treats because our babies love them too much.
+As we know, too many treats are bad for rabbits.

 I would also discuss the risk and benefits of feeding oranges to rabbits.
 And finally, I would also touch on the different alternative treats to oranges.

 Do rabbits like eating oranges?

 Yes, rabbits like to eat oranges because they have a lot of sugar, and rabbits love sugary treats.
 In fact, your rabbit would probably eat the whole orange if you left it to them alone.